| |

 How To Store Lemon Pie

-In The Fridge: It is best served after adding the whipped cream but will stay fresh and covered in plastic wrap in the refrigerator for several days.
+In The Fridge: It is best served soon after adding the whipped cream, but it will stay fresh covered in plastic wrap in the refrigerator for several days.

 Freezer: This freezes great, just thaw or leave it a little frozen.